matthew-brett/barts-setup/barts_setup.md

 We use the [Proclaim application](https://faithlife.com/products/proclaim) to control the outputs to the projector and the clergy monitor.

-We also use Switcher to pass these outputs to Switcher Studio on the IPAD, via the network.
+We also use the Switcher Cast Mac application to pass these outputs to Switcher Studio on the IPAD, via the network.

 Call this output — the PROCLAIM OUTPUT.